Search

 Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a complex and debilitating disease.
 The degree of impairment exceeds that of other well-known diseases such as rheumatoid arthritis, multiple sclerosis and lung disease1,2,3.
 Approximately 25% of people with ME/CFS are housebound or bedbound4.

 ME/CFS currently impacts up to 250,000 Australians.
 This figure is expected to rise due to COVID.
-For most patients, ME/CFS develops after contracting a viral or bacterial infection, and people with Long COVID display symptoms which significantly overlap with (ME/CFS)5.
-Predictions forecast between 40,000 and 325,000 Australians may develop Long COVID in coming months6.
+For most patients, ME/CFS develops after contracting a viral or bacterial infection, and people with long COVID display symptoms which significantly overlap with (ME/CFS)5.
+Predictions forecast between 40,000 and 325,000 Australians may develop long COVID in coming months6.

 Australia is facing a post-viral health crisis in 2022.
-Government must urgently act to deliver appropriate health and social care for people living with ME/CFS, and the growing numbers of people with Long COVID.
+Government must urgently act to deliver appropriate health and social care for people living with ME/CFS, and the growing numbers of people with long COVID.

-Emerge Australia needs increased funding to help the large number of people with ME/CFS, and the growing number with Long COVID.
+Emerge Australia needs increased funding to help the large number of people with ME/CFS, and the growing number with long COVID.
 There is so much more we need to do for people who live with this debilitating condition, and who have been overlooked for too long.
 Without increased funding, we are severely limited in our ability to deliver front line services to our patients and provide wider educational support to the Australian health and social care systems.

-Ahead of the election, Emerge Australia has identified five priorities which are critical to improve health and wellbeing outcomes for people living with ME/CFS and Long COVID.
+Ahead of the election, Emerge Australia has identified five priorities which are critical to improve health and wellbeing outcomes for people living with ME/CFS and long COVID.
 Further information about these priorities can be found in our State of the Nation report.

 Priority One: Educate doctors about ME/CFS, its diagnosis and management